Despite what Wheeling's papers tell you, it wasn't a WVU study

 In an editorial, "No Room for Politics in Disaster Relief," the afternoon "newspaper" attacks Democrats for something the Republicans did with Hurricane Sandy aid:

-It has been suggested by some that politics will play a role in how quickly and decisively Congress responds to the massive flood disaster occuring now in . . .
+It has been suggested by some that politics will play a role in how quickly and decisively Congress responds to the massive flood disaster . . .

 So much for Murray Energy